MakerPnP/egui_tool_windows/README.md

 * Clipped to the container.
 * Tool windows are moved if the container is resized too small.

-Regular egui::Window and egui::Area instances can be placed above them, they do no clash.
+Regular egui::Window and egui::Area instances can be placed above them, they do not clash.

 ## Basic API usage